Behnam-sn/Castle-Docusaurus/docs/DDD/DDD.md

 # DDD

-Domain-Driven Design

-## What is DDD?

-Domain-driven design provides a set of practices for a collaborative approach to building software from the perspective of the business.
+Domain-driven design (DDD) provides a set of practices for a collaborative approach to building software from the perspective of the business.

 It was originally invented by Eric Evans in 2003 with the publication of Domain-Driven Design: Tackling Complexity in the Heart of Software.